ChemisTechlabs/website/README.md

 Chemis Site (deprecated)
 =============

 This project is deprecated!
 The new website is being developed under Google Sites platform.
-I will keepm the code as archive.
+I will keep the code here as archive.
 Thanks for all the followers!<br>

 Website for Chemis project<br>